pulumi/docs/content/blog/persisting-kubernetes-workloads-with-amazon-efscsi-volumes-using-pulumi-sdks/index.md

 ```

 This brings us to the end of our solution with Pulumi and AWS EFS on Amazon EKS.
-For more examples, refer to Pulumi's open source repository [here](https://github.com/pulumi/examples).
-Refer to other Kubernetes blogs [here](https://blog.pulumi.com/author/nishi-davidson).
+For more examples, refer to Pulumi's open source repository [here](https://github.com/pulumi/examples) or refer to my other [Kubernetes articles](https://www.pulumi.com/blog/author/nishi-davidson/).